Please ensure Javascript is enabled for purposes of website accessibility

 • Plastic balloon cups, plastic balloon clips, plastic balloon ‘H’ clips and plastic flower balloon clips

-• Plastic balloon sticks, which are typically about 50cm long and used to carry or display balloons
+• Plastic balloon sticks used to carry or display balloons

 What won’t be banned?